mmbdtp/mmbdtp.github.io/modules/sequence-analysis/_posts/2000-01-09-virulence.md

 # Exercise 1: Detecting virulence factors and AMR genes

-**Use any tools (web or CLI) to detect virulence factors and AMR genes in your genome of interest.**

 If you had a problem with generating an assembly.
 Here are some results I prepared earlier.

 * [long_assembly.fasta](/seq-analysis/long_assembly.fasta)